Hitcents/XamlCRepro/README.md

 # XamlCRepro
-Repro for some issues with XAMLC in Xamarin.Forms
+Repro for an issue with XamlC in Xamarin.Forms

 I have created some attached properties on `Theme` to show the issue.
 Build the app to see XamlC throw the error.